 What is Genealogy?

 GENEALOGY is a form of detective work.
-It utilizes indexes of birth, marriage and death registrations, parish registers, wills, census returns and many other sources of record available in libraries, government vital statistics offices and other repositories.
-In this way, with some good luck and after hours of fascinating delving, you may be able to construct your family tree reaching back perhaps four or more centuries.
+It utilizes birth, marriage and death registrations, parish registers, wills, census returns and other sources of records available in libraries, government vital statistics offices and other repositories.
+In this way, with some good luck and after hours of fascinating delving, you can begin to construct your family tree.

 What is Family History?

 FAMILY HISTORY, however, is more than this.
-Family Historians want to know about the places their ancestors lived in; their occupations and interests; what they ate and wore; why and how they travelled, and many more aspects of their lives.
-The records (which throw light on these things, when you know where to find them and how to use them) are rich in information about all these aspects of your ancestors’ lives.
-With this material, the past – your past – our country’s past – will begin to come to life.
+Family Historians want to know about the places their ancestors lived in, their occupations and interests, what they ate and wore, why and how they travelled, and other aspects of their lives.
+The records which throw light on these things, when you know where to find them and how to use them are rich in information about aspects of your ancestors’ lives.
+With this material, the past – your past will begin to come to life.

 How do I Start?

-The usual way to begin is by collecting as much information as you can by speaking to your relatives, particularly the older ones, and recording their reminiscences and anecdotes.
-This is an important and urgent task which will help you in your research later, and save much time and effort.
-Look, too, for a family bible, photographs, certificates, school reports and other similar documents.
-Most families have more of these things around than we realize.
-It is crucial to find them and make sure they are not thrown out as useless clutter.
+You can begin by collecting as much information as you can by speaking to your relatives, particularly the older ones, and recording their reminiscences and anecdotes.
+This is an important and urgent task that will help you in your later research.
+Also look for items such as photographs, certificates, school reports, a family Bible, etc. Most families have more of these items than they realize.

 Joining the Manitoba Genealogical Society can Help

-You will not get very far with collecting material from your family and searching for more information to fill the gaps before you realize that there are many other people from all walks of life and of all ages who have the same or similar interests to your own.
+Besides collecting material from your family and searching for information you will realize that there are other people from all walks of life and of all ages who have similar interests to your own.
 One of the reasons why Genealogical Societies exist is to help such people get together in order to share their experiences and help each other with their problems.
-There are many such groups spread across Canada and indeed in many parts of the world.
+There are many such groups across Canada and indeed in many parts of the world.

 The Manitoba Genealogical Society Inc. was founded in 1976.
-Its aims include promoting the study of genealogy and history, and encouraging the preservation and transcription of relevant documents and records.
+Its aims include promoting the study of genealogy and family history, and encouraging the preservation of relevant documents and records.

 How do I join the Manitoba Genealogical Society Inc.?